 7. Flexible Deal Structures

-Rollover equity introduces flexibility into deal structures.
+Rollover equity introduces flexibility into deal structures, allowing sellers to maintain a stake in the post acquisition company.
 It allows for creative negotiations where the seller and buyer can tailor the terms of the deal to meet their specific needs and objectives.

 While rollover equity can offer various benefits to the business seller, it’s crucial for both parties to carefully negotiate and structure the deal to address potential risks and concerns.
 Detailed legal and financial agreements should be in place to define the terms